tacticrealtime/creative-validator/ERROR_LIST.md

 ### "NNN" format's property 'type' is "XYZ" which is not supported!

-Currently only values "STATIC" and "ADAPTIVE" for "type" field are supported.
+Only values "FIXED", "RESPONSIVE" and "PREVIEW" for "type" field are supported.

 ### "NNN" format's dimensions are missing!